Jimbomaniak/3_bars/README.md

 How to use:

+Install Python Geocoding Toolbox, using pip with:

+pip install geopy

+Or, download a wheel or source archive from PyPI.

-All functions take one argument (data) - a list of bars in JSON format and returns bar (name).
+data - a list of bars in JSON format and returns bar (name).

+user_coordinates - list with longitude and latitude of user

-get_biggest_bar(data) - bar with the biggest number of seats. get_smallest_bar(data) - bar with the smallest number of seats. get_closest_bar(data) - bar which is closest to your location.
+get_biggest_bar(data) - bar with the biggest number of seats.

+get_smallest_bar(data) - bar with the smallest number of seats.

+get_closest_bar(data, user_coordinates) - bar which is closest to your location.
 Your location needs to be entered manually.